Thursday, 14 November 2024

 Water policy

-David DAVIS (Southern Metropolitan) (12:30): My question is to the Minister for Water.
-Minister, Labor has been in power since 2014 – ten long years.
+David DAVIS (Southern Metropolitan) (12:30): (747) My question is to the Minister for Water.
+Minister, Labor has been in power since 2014 – 10 long years.
 In that time Labor has torn $2.28 billion in capital repatriations, efficiency savings and dividends from metropolitan water authorities.
 I ask: do you seriously stand by your claim that water rates have not been impacted, despite $2.28 billion being robbed in water taxes from households?

-Mr Davis, when you talked, as you have done in the preamble to your question, about the government’s actions I had cause – and I will take you back around 10 years ago.
+Harriet SHING (Eastern Victoria – Minister for Housing, Minister for Water, Minister for Equality) (12:31): Thanks, Mr Davis.
+Here we are again.
+One of the things that I am going to put on the record, as I do every time you ask me this question, is my strident objection, based in fact, to the fearmongering that you are perpetuating about water bills rather than seeing this for what it is.
+These are normal financial operations by responsible business entities.
+The fact is that all Victorian water corporations are financially stable, Mr Davis, and water bills in Victoria are some of the lowest in the country.
+I will say this again for emphasis: Melbourne’s water bills are lower than any other capital city’s.
+Mr Davis, when you talk, as you did in the preamble to your question, about the government’s actions, I had cause – and I will take you back around 10 years ago.
 You have talked about 10 years.
-When the coalition was last in government in Victoria, let us have a look at what dividends you took from water corporations between 2010–11 and 2013–14.
-For everyone listening onboard, at home, anywhere else in this precinct, between that period, 2010–11 to 2013–14, the coalition took $634.1 million.
+In regard to when the coalition was last in government in Victoria, let us have a look at what dividends you took from water corporations between 2010–11 and 2013–14.
+For everyone listening on board, at home, anywhere else in this precinct, between that period, 2010–11 to 2013–14, the coalition took $634.1 million.
 When we talk about regulation, Mr Davis, it is an uncomfortable truth for you that you were part of a government that did exactly what you are saying is now intolerable.
 So that is a curious cognitive dissonance that we appear to have discovered at this stage of the Parliament.

 Evan Mulholland: On a point of order, President, question time is not an opportunity to attack the opposition, and that is well established.